This page was last updated: July 7

 The health and well-being of our Bobcat family is our No. 1 priority.
-For this reason, we have made changes to university operations for the remainder of the spring semester:
+Following are the latest COVID-19 updates:

 Commencement – We intend to hold an in-person Commencement at a future date.
 However, because of the coronavirus and uncertainty it has introduced, we are postponing our originally scheduled May dates for Commencement 2020.
 Read more in our full announcement